MarcToussaint/robotic/README.md

 python3 -c 'import robotic as ry; print("ry version:", ry.__version__, ry.compiled());'
 python3 -c 'import robotic as ry; ry.test.RndScene()'
 ```

+* Recall that the user needs to be part of the `realtime` and `dialout` unix group:

+      sudo usermod -a -G realtime <username>
+      sudo usermod -a -G dialout <username>

+You need to log out and back in (or even reboot) for this to take effect.
+Check with `groups` in a terminal.
+Test the "real robot" tutorial.

 ## Building the wheels within a manylinux docker